ruthpohrp/tp/docs/UserGuide.md

 their **consultations**, through the usage of an intuitive **Command-Line Interface (CLI)**<sup>1</sup>
 and an easy-to-navigate Graphical User Interface (GUI)<sup>2</sup>.

+It is named `DukePro(f)` (Duke-Professor) because our project's target audience is professors, and it is also a nod to our CS2103T iP (individual Project), which was named `Duke`.

 Amidst long hours of lectures and tutorials in the week, professors may still need to cater timeslots for student consultations, which can be hard to come by and difficult to keep track of.
 This is where Dukepro(f) comes in to help you out!